entanmo/etm-developer/docs/skill/vote/index.en-US.md

 By implementing mathematical and philosophical theories into mechanism design, scientists from En-Tan-Mo devise a voting system in a bid to change traditional structure and to steer cryptocurrency back on track.

 Users obtain voting right after the lock-up of a certain portion of ETM.
-Note that token balance doesn’t equal voting stake (the number of votes).
+Note that token balance doesn't equal voting stake (the number of votes).
 The coversion from balance to stake is governed by the function X u = t T· (where T is the balance locked up. t is time gain coefficient and u is the coefficient of stake constraints).
 To eliminate monopolies and guarantee network stability and security, En-Tan-Mo makes the following changes:

 1. Time Gain Coefficient----increasing opportunities for private investors

 <img src="/images/skill/vote_step01_en.png" style="width:500px" >

 More too often private investors get an unfair share of market profits.
-That’s why En-Tan-Mo introduces the concept of time gain coefficient in a bid to deliver equality for small stake holders.
+That's why En-Tan-Mo introduces the concept of time gain coefficient in a bid to deliver equality for small stake holders.
 Under such mechanism, stakes (votes) increase over time so that even users with small holdings are rewarded with considerable payoffs.
 Every 24 hours the time gain coefficient increases automatically.
 Therefore for small holders the probability of getting a bonus also improves over time and is halved when the block producer whom they vote for successfully adds a block to the chain.

 2. Stake Constraints----lowering the weight of oligarchs